chapgx/morm/README.md

 func main() {
-  // takes engine and connection string, returns a *MORM and an error _, e := morm.New(SQLITE, "db.db") if e != nil {
+  // takes engine and connection string, returns an error if any
+  // this sets the package level MORM usually if you have a long running process you want to set this
+	e := morm.SetDefaultClient(morm.SQLITE, "db.db")
+  if e != nil {
     panic(e)
   }